-This audit report contains the Annual Financial Statements of the Office of Justice Programs (OJP) for the fiscal years (FY) ended September 30, 2010, and September 30, 2009.
+This audit report contains the Annual Financial Statements of the Office of Justice Programs (OJP) for the fiscal years (FY) ended September 30, 2011, and September 30, 2010.
 Under the direction of the Office of the Inspector General (OIG), KPMG LLP performed OJP's audit in accordance with U.S. generally accepted government auditing standards.
-The audit resulted in an unqualified opinion on the FY 2010 financial statements.
+The audit resulted in an unqualified opinion on the FY 2011 financial statements.
 An unqualified opinion means that the financial statements present fairly, in all material respects, the financial position and the results of the entity's operations in conformity with U.S. generally accepted accounting principles.
-For FY 2009, OJP also received an unqualified opinion on its financial statements (OIG Report No. 10-17).
+For FY 2010, OJP also received an unqualified opinion on its financial statements (OIG Report No. 11-17).

-KPMG LLP also issued reports on internal control and on compliance and other matters.
-For FY 2010, the Independent Auditors' Report on Internal Control over Financial Reporting identified no deficiencies in internal control.
-In the FY 2010 Independent Auditors Report on Compliance and Other Matters, the auditors identified no instances of non-compliance with laws and regulations and the Federal Financial Management Improvement Act of 1996.
+KPMG LLP also issued reports on internal control over financial reporting and on compliance and other matters.
+The auditors did not identify any significant deficiencies in the FY 2011 Independent Auditors' Report on Internal Control over Financial Reporting.
+Additionally, no instances of non-compliance with applicable laws and regulations, and the Federal Financial Management Improvement Act of 1996 were identified during the audit in the FY 2011 Independent Auditors' Report on Compliance and Other Matters.

 The OIG reviewed KPMG LLP's reports and related documentation and made necessary inquiries of its representatives.
 Our review, as differentiated from an audit in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on OJP's financial statements, conclusions about the effectiveness of internal control, conclusions on whether OJP's financial management systems substantially complied with the Federal Financial Management Improvement Act of 1996, or conclusions on compliance with laws and regulations.
-KPMG LLP is responsible for the attached auditors' reports dated November 1, 2010, and the conclusions expressed in the reports.
-However, our review disclosed no instances where KPMG LLP did not comply, in all material respects, with U.S. generally accepted government auditing standards.
+KPMG LLP is responsible for the attached auditors' reports dated November 3, 2011, and the conclusions expressed in the reports.
+However, our review disclosed no instances where KPMG did not comply, in all material respects, with U.S. generally accepted government auditing standards.

-OFFICE OF JUSTICE PROGRAMS ANNUAL FINANCIAL STATEMENT FISCAL YEAR 2010
+OFFICE OF JUSTICE PROGRAMS ANNUAL FINANCIAL STATEMENTS FISCAL YEAR 2011